Solar Development on Public Lands in Arizona

 Arizona is prime territory for solar energy development with its 325 days of sunshine a year.

-BLM Arizona has 14 applications for solar projects on public land.
-The BLM is actively involved in preparing environmental impact statements for two of those: Hyder Valley Solar and the Maricopa Solar Park.
-A record of decision for Sonoran Solar was signed in late 2011, providing for use of BLM lands for a photovoltaic project.
+BLM Arizona has one pending application for a solar project on public land: Maricopa Solar Park.
+T A record of decision for Sonoran Solar was signed in late 2011, providing for use of BLM lands for a photovoltaic project.
 A record of decision for the Quartzsite Solar Energy Project was signed in May 2013.
 That project is to employ a concentrated solar tower technology.